We hope you enjoy looking back on the photos from the SSA 101 Week 2019!

 How trustworthy are these guides/executives?

 Very!
 Each executive has been elected to their position, and every guide and head guide has been selected through a rigorous process.
-Many guides (and all executives) are First Aid and CPR certified, and everyone is bound to a strict code of conduct and ethics during the week to ensure a safe, and accommodating environment for all students!
+Many guides (and many executives) are First Aid and CPR certified, and everyone is bound to a strict code of conduct and ethics during the week to ensure a safe, and accommodating environment for all students!

 I have a disability that might make it difficult for me to participate in some events.
 What can I do?